Robert Trent Jones Golf Club

 Robert Trent Jones Golf Club (RTJ) is a private golf club located in Gainesville, Virginia, a suburb southwest of Washington D.C.
-Opened for play in 1991, the par 72 course plays between 5570 and 7425 yd.
+The par 72 course opened in 1991 and plays between 5570 and 7425 yd.

 Founding and premises

-RTJ was founded by the legendary golf course designer Robert Trent Jones "while conducting an aerial site survey for another project," and it was designed by him, too.
+RTJ was founded by the legendary golf course designer Robert Trent Jones.
 Located about 30 mi from downtown Washington D.C., the course is on Lake Manassas, an 850 acre reservoir.

-Jones is to have said "the terrain is aesthetically perfect...I don't think we could have done anything better anywhere," and he has created legendary courses Spyglass Hill, Firestone Country Club, Bellerive Country Club, and Congressional Country Club.
-He actually bought this land in the hopes of attracting a world-class membership because there was a need to create a world-renowned golf course in the area.
-He called this course "my masterpiece," and it opened for play in April 1991.
+The course opened for play in April 1991.